NKID00/redstone-computer-utilities/README.md

 Only server-side installation is required for multiplayer and client-side installation is required for singleplayer.

-Python 3.7.2 or newer is required to use the provided Python library.
+Python 3.7.2 or newer (CPython or PyPy) is required to use the provided Python library.

 ## Basic Usage